eiji03aero/dotfiles/README.md

 ```

 # Todo
-- update install-lib.sh to install vim from brew
-- update init script to add git completion stuff to profile file
 - update open help command
   - it should open help in current buffer if it is empty
   - else it should open help in new tab, full window